top of page

 A replica of a Chinese wheel, as used by its creator.

-Diagram showing a period Chinese woman spinning 4 threads at once, with notations to guide the reader in the article On the mathematics of spinning, which I did not understand.
+Diagram showing a period Chinese woman plying 2 threads at once (so 4 threads go down to 2), with notations to guide the reader in the article On the mathematics of spinning, which I did not understand.
 Also shown more modern Chinese woman spinning 2 threads at once using the same type of wheel.
 It shows how the wheel is perpendicular to the user.

 References